simdipo/Darey.io_devops/README.md

 # Darey.io_devops
-This is my DEVOP respository as a DEVOP Engineer
+This is my DEVOP respository as an upcoming DEVOP Engineer